Why is child marriage a form of violence against women and girls?

 CHALLENGING VIOLENT PRACTICES IN GIRLS’ LIVES

-A complex practice of which the causes cannot be generalised, child marriage relies on a core assumption: that women and girls are somehow of lesser value.
-This often leads to situations where acts of violence against girls are easier to justify.
+Though complex, child marriage relies on a core assumption: that women and girls are somehow of lesser value.
+This leads to situations where acts of violence against girls are easier to justify.